BitcoinDesign/Guide/guide/daily-spending-wallet/security.md

 ## Preventing unwanted access

 A common practice for wallets is to have a barrier (fingerprint scan, PIN entry, etc.) that must be unlocked to open a wallet application.
-Creating robust and challenging-to-crack passwords and PIN codes isn't something that everyone excels at.
-To decrease the chance of someone’s wallet getting hacked because of poor security decisions, you can implement the following into your design:
+To decrease the chance of someone’s wallet getting hacked, you can implement the following features into your design.

 ### Biometrics (touch ID & face ID)